yaskovdev/blog/source/_drafts/2024-12-05-is-it-possible-to-write-complex-programs-in-push.md

 # Writing a URM Interpreter in Push

 At first, I was not sure if it was even possible and how to approach it.
-Luckily, Lee Spector, the creator of Push, [drew my attention](https://github.com/erp12/pyshgp/discussions/167#discussioncomment-11430700) to the `yank` and `shove` instructions which provide random access to Push stacks, essentially turning them into URM registers.
+Luckily, Lee Spector, the creator of Push, [drew my attention](https://github.com/erp12/pyshgp/discussions/167#discussioncomment-11430700) to the `yank` and `shove` instructions which provide random access to Push stacks, essentially turning them into random access memory.
 All that remained was to apply the instructions correctly.

 ## Stage 1: Writing a URM Interpreter in C#